-Midwife Titi, who is in charge of managing posyandu in Cihuni, Cibagelut, Ciemes, Cikulingseng, Cijengkol, Cikadu, and Cijangkar villages said that when she came down to Baduy village to conduct Posyandu, many residents who were previously enthusiastic about getting services, their attitude changed because they thought all kinds of free health services as carried out by volunteers who may indeed receive funds, medicines, or health services are currently free.
+Midwife Titi, who is in charge of managing posyandu in Cihuni, Cibagelut, Ciemes, Cikulingseng, Cijengkol, Cikadu, and Cijangkar villages said that when she came down to Baduy village to conduct Posyandu, many residents who were previously enthusiastic about getting services, their attitude changed because they thought all kinds of free health services as carried out by volunteers who may indeed receive funds, medicines, or health service operations from donors.
+In fact, for services provided by the government, of course not all types of health services are currently free.
 "Sometimes we think, humanitarian and health actions carried out by volunteers from outside, actually destroy the health care system that we have built for years in Baduy.